Gardens contain many micro-habitats which are so important for wildlife:

 wild marjoram (Origanum vulgare)

+Or try sowing a mini-meadow, choosing a seed mix or wildflower turf which best suits your soil.
 Fertilizers and weedkillers should not be used on wildflower lawns or meadows.

-Hedges, walls and fences
+Climbers, walls & fences

 Trees and shrubs